pypsa-meets-earth/pypsa-earth/doc/community/learning-materials.md

 ## Snakemake and advanced changes

-Snakemake is our brain in PyPSA.
+Snakemake is an orchestration tool used to organise the workflow.
 It automates many tasks & keeps the code structure clean.
 Therefore, it is quite useful to learn if your task is to integrate features into PyPSA.
 We can recommend: